codingSteve/codingSteve.github.io/docs/2015-10-21-essentials.md

 - Get off their critical path
 - Guide them around roadblocks
 - Cultivate a [growth mindset][DGM]
-- If you are grateful say so
+- If you are grateful, say so
 - Praise in public, criticize in private
 - Double estimates (again)